Wiltel492018/dynamo/README.md

 # Dynamo
+WiltelGithub...no changes will be made.
+Typescript/Dynamo!!!
+I'm just trying to keep my own copy of this document for training sessions and educational purposes.
+For future reference and advancements.

 Fast dynamic method dispatch in TypeScript.
 Easy to read and understand decorators-based function definitions are converted to runtime multimethods.
 Avoids nasty runtime type checking and produces correctly typed methods.